 The report offers some great food for thought about how banks can take their seemingly simple ATM and turn it into a powerhouse of omnichannel banking.
 For many consumers, the ATM is one of the main ways they interact with their bank and you need to make a good impression.
 21% of respondents said they’d like an email receipt option for ATM transactions while personalised interfaces were also popular.
 So don’t think that just because they aren’t standing inside your branch, an ATM isn’t creating an impression of your customer service brand.

 The current system has left us in a place where ATMs operate in technology silos – banks are finding it difficult to integrate them with other systems to meet customer needs.
 Instead of ripping out machines, financial institutions need to look to web-based software that works across platforms.

 Auriga is a co-sponsor of the ATM Future Trends 2017 report.
-To find out more, follow this link and download the guide on ATM Marketplace website:
+To find out more, clich the button and download the guide on ATM Marketplace website.2017 ATM Future Trends